Q&A Guide for Non-Muslim Visitors during Ramadan

 To prevent any confusion, there are two Eid celebrations!

-Eid al-fitr is the festival of the breaking of the fast, occurring immediately after Ramadan.
-It is a time of festivities and daytime feasts for Muslim families, also, when people dress in their new Eid clothes, ladies have their hair and henna done, and gift-giving occurs, among other celebrations.
+Eid al-fitr is the festival of breaking the fast, occurring immediately after Ramadan.
+It is a time of festivities and daytime feasts for Muslim families; it is also when people dress in their new Eid clothes, ladies have their hair and henna done, and gift-giving occurs, among other celebrations.

 The exact date of Eid is also determined by moon sighting.
 If the crescent moon for the new month (Shawwāl) is not sighted on the 29th day of Ramadan, Ramadan will last for a full 30 days.

-Eid al-Fitr in Abu Dhabi is likely to commence on either 10 or 11 April 2024
+Eid al-Fitr public holiday in Abu Dhabi is likely to commence on 19 March

-Charity or Zakat – another of the Five Pillars of Islam – is considered very important during Eid celebrations, giving and thoughtfulness to those less fortunate.
+Charity or Zakat—another of the Five Pillars of Islam—is considered very important during Eid celebrations, as is giving and thoughtfulness to those less fortunate.
 You may see a number of white tents popping up all over town even before Ramadan starts.
-These are for making donations to the needy – it can be a good way to get your children involved in Ramadan and understand the importance of giving.
+These are for making donations to the needy—it can be a good way to get your children involved in Ramadan and help them understand the importance of giving.

 Eid al-Adha